 The impending shortage of practitioners and current critical shortage of educators is leading to multiple options for those interested in the nursing profession.
 Jobs are available nationwide in a wide range of settings, usually with excellent salaries and opportunities for growth.
 At Alfred State, we are preparing students to be designers, coordinators, and managers of health care.
 Our students graduate as leaders contributing to the advancement of health care and the profession itself.
 The Nursing Department offers both an associate degree nursing program accredited by the Accreditation Commission for Education in Nursing (ACEN).

-The baccalaureate degree in nursing at The State University of New York College of Technology at Alfred is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, D.C.
+The baccalaureate degree in nursing at The State University of New York College of Technology at Alfred is accredited by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington, D.C.
 20036, 202-887-6791.

 The associate degree is designed to prepare individuals to become registered nurses (RNs).
 Students of this program become eligible to take the NCLEX-RN licensing exam and receive excellent clinical preparation in a variety of settings.